awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 Amazon WorkSpaces uses PCoIP to stream the desktop session to clients over port 4172\.
 Amazon WorkSpaces uses a small range of Amazon EC2 public IP addresses for its PCoIP gateway servers\.
 This enables you to set more finely grained firewall policies for devices that access Amazon WorkSpaces\.

+**Note**
+We are regularly updating our IP address ranges in the [ AWS IP Address Ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) `ip-ranges.json` file\.
+To ingest the most up\-to\-date IP address ranges for Amazon WorkSpaces, look for entries in the `ip-ranges.json` file where `service: "WORKSPACES_GATEWAYS"`\.

 | Region | Public IP Address Range |
 | --- | --- |